Am J Ind Med. 2010 Sep 30.

 used logistic analysis to evaluate the combined adenoma/carcinoma

-results of the liver and of the lung
+results of the liver and of the lung.

 The incidence of HCA and HCC combined resulted significantly increased